Skip to main content

 Why Lawyers Consider Life Insurance

-Lawyers carry significant financial obligations, HECS debt, mortgage, possibly partnership buy-in, and the profession is known for its toll on mental health.
-Life insurance is one of the simpler ways to ensure those commitments are covered.
+Lawyers often carry real financial commitments early on: a study debt, a mortgage, and sometimes a partnership buy-in.
+The profession is also well known for its toll on mental health.
+The good news is that cover is usually straightforward for an office-based professional, so life insurance is one of the simpler ways to make sure those commitments are looked after.

 Workplace Risks for Lawyers